-2.12.1 General licensing specifications
+2.12.1.1 GENERAL LICENSING SPECIFICATIONS

-- 2.12.1.1 A person shall not act either as remote pilot-in-command or as remote co-pilot of an RPA in any of the following RPA categories unless that person is the holder of a remote pilot licence issued in accordance with the provisions of this chapter:
+- (1) No person shall act either as remote pilot-in-command or as remote co-pilot of an RPA in any of the following RPA categories unless that person is the holder of a remote pilot licence issued in accordance with the provisions of this Part:

-- aeroplane
+- (a) aeroplane

-- airship
+- (b) airship

-- glider
+- (c) glider

-- rotorcraft
+- (d) rotorcraft

-- powered-lift
+- (e) powered-lift

-- free balloon.
+- (f) free balloon.

-- 2.12.1.2 The category of RPA shall be endorsed as a category rating on the remote pilot licence.
+- (2) The category of RPA shall be endorsed as a category rating on the remote pilot licence.

-- 2.12.1.3 An applicant shall, before being issued with any remote pilot licence or rating, meet such requirements in respect of age, experience, flight instruction, competencies and medical fitness, as are specified for that remote pilot licence or rating
+- (3) No person shall be issued with any remote pilot licence or rating, unless the applicant meets such requirements in respect of age, experience, flight instruction, competencies and medical fitness, as are specified for that remote pilot licence or rating.

-- 2.12.1.4 An applicant for any remote pilot licence or rating shall demonstrate, in a manner determined by the Licensing Authority, such requirements for knowledge and skill as are specified for that remote pilot licence or rating.
+- (4) No person shall be issued with any remote pilot licence or rating without having demonstrated, in a manner determined by theAuthority, such requirements for knowledge and skill as are specified for that remote pilot licence or rating.

-2.12.2 Category ratings
+2.12.1.2 CATEGORY RATINGS

-When established, category ratings shall be for categories of RPA listed in 2.11.1.1.
+- (1) When established, category ratings shall be for categories of RPA listed in 2.12.1.1(1). - (2) The holder of a remote pilot licence seeking additional category ratings to be added to the existing licence shall meet the requirements of this Part regarding RPAS appropriate to the privileges for which the category rating is sought.

-2.12.2.1 The holder of a remote pilot licence seeking additional category ratings to be added to the existing licence shall meet the requirements of this Annex regarding RPAS appropriate to the privileges for which the category rating is sought.
+2.12.1.3 CLASS AND TYPE RATINGS

-2.12.3 Class and type ratings
+(1) A class rating shall be established for RPA and associated RPS certificated for single remote pilot operations which have comparable handling, performance and characteristics unless a type rating is considered necessary by the Authority.

-A class rating shall be established for RPA and associated RPS certificated for single remote pilot operations which have comparable handling, performance and characteristics unless a type rating is considered necessary by the Licensing Authority.
+A type rating shall be established for RPA and associated RPS certificated for operation with a minimum crew of at least two remote pilots or when considered necessary by the Authority.
+(2) When an applicant demonstrates competencies for the initial issue of a remote pilot licence, the category and the ratings appropriate to the class or type of RPA and associated RPS used in the demonstration shall be entered on that remote pilot licence.

-- 2.12.3.1 A type rating shall be established for RPA and associated RPS certificated for operation with a minimum crew of at least two remote pilots or when considered necessary by the Licensing Authority. - 2.12.3.2 When an applicant demonstrates competencies for the initial issue of a remote pilot licence, the category and the ratings appropriate to the class or type of RPA and associated RPS used in the demonstration shall be entered on that remote pilot licence. - 2.12.3.3 Recommendation.-The level of performance to be achieved to operate the class or type of RPA for which the ratings are issued should be publicly available.
+.Note. - The level of performance to be achieved to operate the class or type of RPA for which the ratings are issued shall be publicly available.